Background To Mis-sold Mortgage Claims

-> There are a significant number mortgage owners who are not happy with the way the mortgage was present to them and as such this could signal mortgage mis-selling.
+There are a significant number of mortgage owners who are not happy with the way the mortgage was presented to them and as such, this could signal mortgage mis-selling.
 The result of this was that individuals were left with mortgages that they were simply unable to afford to pay.
 The Financial Conduct Authority (FCA) had to intervene in 2004 since lenders and mortgage advisors were often guilty of this mortgage mis-selling.

-> Compensation in mis-selling cases is intended to put you in the same position that you would have been in had you not been mis-sold a product.
+Compensation in mis-selling cases is intended to put you in the same position that you would have been in had you not been mis-sold a product.
 In other words, compensation is calculated by comparing the financial position you are in now and the position as it would have been had you not been mis-sold the relevant product.

 can do all the hard work so you don't need to!

 Making a claim is simple.
 With just a few details you can start your application.

 You are only charged after the claim has been won and you have your refund!

 You do not need to use a claims management company to make your complaint to your lender.
 If your complaint is not successful you can refer it to the Financial Ombudsman Service yourself for free.

 A mis-sold mortgage or mortgage product means that you were given advice that was not suitable, the risks weren’t explained to you clearly, or you were not given all the information you needed to make the right decision and you thus ended up taking a product that was not right for you.

 There’s a lot of evidence showing that many people have not received the most suitable advice regarding their mortgages.
 Signs that your mortgage was mis-sold includes:

 The mortgage advisor, broker, or lender didn't assess your household budget as well as your income and expenses